-Step 3: Based on the the project resource requirements allocate resource in the first sheet Resource Plan.
+Step 3: Based on the project resource requirements allocate resources in the first sheet Resource Plan.
 Each will be an allocation.
 Always try to avoid partial allocations as it complicates the allocation.

-Step 4: As you are allocating the tasks make sure you check the resource load sheet to make sure that all the resource are allocated properly without over or under allocation.
+Step 4: As you are allocating the tasks, check the resource load sheet to ensure that all the resources are allocated properly without over or under allocation.

-Except for the config in Step 1 you will be repeating steps 2,3 and 4 on regular basis as resource requirements tend to change.
+Except for the config in Step 1, you will be repeating steps 2,3 and 4 regularly as resource requirements tend to change.
 A resource manager will typically update the resource plan at least once a week.

 Click Here To Download Free Excel Resource Plan Template